 Dr Haggai Maron

-I am a Research Scientist at NVIDIA Research.
-My main fields of interest are machine learning, optimization and shape analysis.
-More specifically, I am working on applying deep learning to irregular domains (e.g., graphs, point clouds, and surfaces) and graph/shape matching problems.
-I completed my Ph.D. in 2019 at the Weizmann Institute of Science under the supervision of Prof. Yaron Lipman.
+Haggai is a Research Scientist at NVIDIA Research.
+His main fields of interest are machine learning, optimization and shape analysis.
+More specifically, he is working on applying deep learning to irregular domains (e.g., graphs, point clouds, and surfaces) and graph/shape matching problems.
+He completed his Ph.D. in 2019 at the Weizmann Institute of Science under the supervision of Prof. Yaron Lipman.

 Improved expressive power for message-passing networks via subgraph aggregation

 Owing to their scalability and simplicity, message-passing neural networks (MPNNS) are currently the leading architecture for deep learning on graph-structured data.
 However, [1,2] recently showed that these architectures have limited expressive power.
 The most famous example is that MPNNs cannot distinguish a graph that consists of two triangles and a graph that consists of a single cycle of length 6 (see attached figure).
 This limitation raises a fundamental question: is it possible to make MPNNs more expressive?
 Several recent works [3,4,5] suggested architectures that aim to address this problem.